To the connoisseur of beautiful plants, there are many types of succulents.

 Succulents naturally store water when they can to use later during dry periods.

-When grown as houseplants they thrive with minimal watering when not growing actively.
+How often do you water succulents indoors?
+When grown as houseplants succulents thrive with minimal watering when not actively growing.

 He gave the cutting one full tablespoon of water whenever the plant looked ready to die.
 Sorry, no plant cruelty comments.